conan-io/docs/reference/commands/config.rst

 conan config
 ============

+Manage the Conan configuration in the Conan home.

 conan config home
 -----------------

 .. code-block:: bash

-    $  conan config home -h
+    $ conan config home --help
     usage: conan config home [-h] [-v [V]] [--logger]

-    Gets the Conan home folder
+    Show the Conan home folder.

     optional arguments:
       -h, --help  show this help message and exit
       -v [V]      Level of detail of the output.
-Valid options from less verbose to more verbose:
-                -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-    --logger    Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger    Show the output with log format, with time, type and message.

 The ``conan config home`` command returns the path of the Conan home folder.